 As a general rule, if you’ve touched something at Universal Orlando, chances are thousands of other guests have that day.
 So, wash your hands frequently.
 Happily, Universal Orlando has bathrooms located all over the parks.

-If you have smaller children, make sure they wash their hands after every trip to the bathroom, after playing at playgrounds, and after using Disney transportation.
+If you have smaller children, make sure they wash their hands after every trip to the bathroom, after playing at playgrounds, and after using Universal transportation.

 Also to note: really try to keep your hands off your face – it’s a great way to avoid getting sick.